adam-dziedzic/adam-dziedzic.github.io/README.md

    data/index/projects.yml file.
 3. If you want to change the html options, for example, for projects, go to: _ includes/sections/projects.html.
+4. If you add a new project, the image should be resized so that its height is 200px.

 # Other info: